ebuchman/blog/content/posts/bitcoin.md

 Perhaps the greatest risk to Bitcoin is that it is [swallowed up by Wall St][epsilon-theory-bitcoin].

-This is not to say that Bitcoin is the solution to all the world's problems, nor that all the worlds problems derive from money and banking.
-But monetary institutions are arguably one of the primary entrance points into, and highest points of leverage in affecting, the fundamental structural problems in our political economy.
-And while these problems will always exist to some extent (problems of exploitation, domination, inequality, etc.), and while they are obviously deeper than money and banking, the structure of our current monetary institutions greatly amplifies them, and appears to have driven a great deal of the inequality and unsustainability that has emerged especially over the last 50 years.

-But even still, Bitcoin is not alone the solution to the world's monetary problems.
+Surely, Bitcoin is not alone the solution to the world's monetary problems.
 It may be necessary, but it's certainly not sufficient.
 Bitcoin proves the potential of money whose issuance and distribution is based on socially valuable activity, as determined by the network participants themselves.
 In the